Lund1337/betterdiscord/README.md

 Everything is drag and drop, after that just reload Discord 'CTRL+R'.

-_If you wish to edit something, check the betterdiscord settings from discord client settings._
+_If you wish to edit something, check the betterdiscord settings from the discord client settings._

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- things -->
-## Custom CSS Plugins and Themes
+## Included

 ### Custom CSS